One way that I know it’s fall is when The Tyrant begins demanding a breakfast offering of whole wheat spiced pumpkin pancakes.

 - Prep Multiple Days’ Breakfasts At Once – You can leave any leftover batter in the fridge and get two days of breakfasts out of it.
 On the second day, mix in a touch more baking soda to make sure you still get that nice light & fluffy pancake that you love.

 - Healthy & Delicious – By using whole, organic ingredients, you’re starting the day right.
 Pumpkin is an incredibly nutritious food loaded with vitamins, fiber, and micronutrients.
 And by using a whole grain base, you’re not eating a refined starch.

 OK, are you ready to make some spiced pumpkin pancakes?

-- 2 cups White Whole Wheat Flour (we use Hodgson Mills Organic, Non-GMO flour which Susan thinks has the best texture of all the flours she's ever tried)
+- 2 cups White Whole Wheat Flour we now use Hodgson Mills certified organic flour which Susan thinks has the best texture of all the flours she's ever tried

 - 2 Tb.
 Pure Maple Syrup or Honey

 - 1 tsp.
 Chinese Five Spice